 "So, Legs," Hiccup finally said loudly after realizing a horrible awkward silence was starting to roll around, "why'd you come here?"

-The nerd had been relaxing on his seat with his shoulder sagging and his hands absently drumming on his knees.
-At hearing the question, he straightened up and hopped off the stool and to the sharpening wheel.
+The nerd had been relaxing on his seat with his shoulders sagging and his hands absently drumming on his knees.
+Upon hearing the question, he straightened up and hopped off the stool to the sharpening wheel.
 He stood close enough for Hiccup to hear him and yet far away enough to not get scorched by a runaway spark.
 An excited smile crossed his face as he drew his hands together like he always did when he was excited, "Guess what I'm getting when Gobber comes back this afternoon?"

 Hiccup let a breath escape him as he kept his eye on the axe.
 Shrugging his thin shoulders, he answered, "No idea."

 "Well, look at this!"
 Fishlegs replied.
 He opened his large mouth even wider, stretching his jaws and showing off his rows of teeth.
-Instead of the usual yellow and oddly shaped teeth that most Vikings had, Fishlegs had two rows with straight teeth and they were only the slightest shade of beige.
+Instead of the usual yellow and oddly shaped teeth that most Vikings had, Fishlegs had two rows with straight teeth that were only the slightest shade of beige.

 "Not my breath, Hiccup, look!"
 Hiccup sighed and stopped pumping with his leg.
 Setting down the axe carefully, he turned to Fishlegs and looked where the boy was pointing.
-In his mouth, one of Fishlegs' fingers pointed out a blank space along his gums.
+In his mouth, one of Fishlegs's fingers pointed out a blank space along his gums.
 Upon closer examination, Hiccup saw that the boy had a lost canine.

 Hiccup picked up the axe and swung it around a bit to test it, flinging it accidentally into the wall of the forge.
 Both boys let out a little hiss as it collided into the wall.
 Wiping the hair out of his face, Hiccup trudged to the wall and started to pull the axe out, cursing occasionally as he do so.